adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/concepts.md

 tag would not be added because it is not in the whitelist of allowed client requested tags.

 !!! info
-    We never provide the ability to request any tag (a wild-card) because it is a large security hole.
+    We do not provide the ability to request any tag (a wild-card) because it is a large security hole.
 With a wild-card tag, you could request push notifications for a user or group to which you were not allowed.

 The `$(provider.claim)` format is used in automatically added tags to add claims from the authenticated user into the notification hub installation.
 You can use any claim that is returned by the `/.auth/me` endpoint.
 The standard identifiers are: